camconrad/compensator/README.md

 ## Running Tests

 Before running tests, make sure you have:
-1. Set up a local Ethereum fork of mainnet (for interacting with existing COMP and Governor Bravo contracts)
+1. Set up a local Ethereum fork of mainnet (for interacting with existing COMP and Compound Governor contracts)

 To run the tests: